-This blog will take a thorough dive into the timeline of AI, beginning from the very start, the 1940s.
+This blog will take a thorough dive into the timeline of Artificial Intelligence.
+Beginning from the very start, the 1940s.

 The term “Artificial Intelligence” was first coined by the father of AI, John McCarthy in 1956.
 But the revolution of AI began a few years in advance, i.e. the 1940’s.
 Around 37% of industries have implemented AI in some form, which is a 270% increase for the past 4 years.
 AI has taken multiple forms over the years.
 We’ve seen the inclusion of AI in watches, smart home systems, voice assistants, messaging platforms and various other platforms.